HarshVardhanSinghThakur/alertSystem/README.md

 ```

-3.setup azure cache for redis:
+ 2. Setup azure cache for redis:
 ```bash
 Log in to your Azure portal.
 Navigate to "Create a Resource" > "Databases" > "Azure Cache for Redis".